 If you’re looking to take your kids to visit North America, where do you go?
 It’s a big continent.
-I’ll be honest, Chicago wouldn’t have the first place to jump into my head as a family holiday destination so when I was invited by the lovely people at Choose Chicago to visit their city to see just how family friendly it is, I jumped at the chance.
+I’ll be honest, Chicago wouldn’t have been the first place to jump into my head as a family holiday destination so when I was invited by the lovely people at Choose Chicago to visit their city to see just how family friendly it is, I jumped at the chance.

 I have to say that after spending just a few days in ‘The Windy City’, I have fallen head over heels in love with Chicago and it is now firmly in one of the top spots for my favourite US city.